mapbox/node-pre-gyp/README.md

     git commit --allow-empty -m "[publish binary]"

 Remember this publishing is not the same as `npm publish`.
 We're just talking about the binary module here and not your entire npm package.
-To automate the publishing of your entire package to npm on travis see http://about.travis-ci.org/docs/user/deployment/npm/
+To automate the publishing of your entire package to npm on Travis see http://about.travis-ci.org/docs/user/deployment/npm/

 # Versioning